unChaz/sci-fi-5e/srd/classes/guardian.md

 #### Sacred Oath

-When you reach 3rd level, you swear the oath that binds you as a paladin forever.
+When you reach 3rd level, you swear the oath that binds you as a guardian forever.
 Up to this time you have been in a preparatory stage, committed to the path but not yet sworn to it.
 Now you choose the Oath of Devotion, the Oath of the Ancients, or the Oath of Vengeance, all detailed at the end of the class description.

 Your choice grants you features at 3rd level and again at 7th, 15th, and 20th level.
 Those features include oath tek skills and the Channel Divinity feature.